nyanshell/nyan-233-crawler/README.md

   1. Detect both active user & inactive user

-  2. Could detect protected user( if active & have interaction with other )
+  2. Could detect protected user( if they're active & have interaction with other )

   3. use a more accurate method in language detect